OksanaMosk/psychologists_services/README.en.md

 This is a web application for a car rental company providing car rental services.
 The application consists of three main pages:

-1. **HomePage**: Provides a general description of the services offered by the company.
+1. **HomePage**: Offers an overview of the services provided by the company.
-2. **Psychologists**: Displays a catalog of cars with different configurations, which users can filter by brand, hourly rental price, and mileage.
+2. **Psychologists**:Presents a catalog of psychologists with various attributes, such as experience, rating, specialization, and hourly consultation fee, which users can filter by.
-3. **FavoritesPage**: Displays advertisements that have been added to favorites by the user.
+3. **FavoritesPage**: Exhibits psychologists that have been added to favorites by the user.

 ## Technical Specifications